EmeAn060/visualphys/README.md

 # visualphys
-Python package with different modules to visualize quantities in solid state physics.
+Python package to visualize quantities in solid state physics.